Akohjesse/nullResponsive/README.md

 <div align="left">
   <img width="500px" src="https://github.com/Akohjesse/nullResponsive/blob/main/src/assets/logo.png?raw=true">
   <br>
-  <h3>For times where you are either lazy to write media queries or you don't have a need for a mobile adaptive website</h3>
+  <h3>For times where you are either lazy to write media queries or you don't have need for a mobile adaptive website</h3>
 </div>
 <br>